-To insert more discs in succession, repeat Steps 1 and 2.
-The magazine will be loaded with discs in the ascending order of position number.
+• To insert more discs in succession, repeat steps 1 and 2.
+The magazine will be loaded with discs in the ascending order of slot number.

-If you do not insert any disc in 15 seconds after you have pressed the "LOAD" button, the player will begin to play back the first track of the last disc you have inserted.
+If you do not insert any disc within 15 seconds after you have pressed the LOAD button, the player will begin to play back the first track of the last disc you have inserted.

-- The disc indicator steadily lights up if a disc is already inserted in the corresponding position of the magazine. - While the player is in the loading mode, if you press "FM/AM" or "SAT" button, the player will enter the standby mode.
-Press the "CD/AUX" button to start playback.
+• The disc indicator lights up continuously if a disc is already inserted in the corresponding position of the magazine.

+• While the player is in the loading mode, if you press FMAM or SAT button, the player will enter the standby mode.
+Press the CDAUX button to start playback.